-All COCC officers are certified through the Oregon Department of Public Safety and Standards Training (DPSST) as unarmed, private security officers and must successfully complete a stringent background investigation prior to being hired.
-All officers are certified in standard first aid, cardio pulmonary resuscitation (CPR) and the use of an Automatic External Defibrillator (AED).
-The department provides an extensive in-house training program of approximately 380 hours and conducts a minimum of 40 hours per year of refresher training for all officers.
+All COCC officers are certified through the Oregon Department of Public Safety and Standards Training (DPSST) as unarmed, private security professionals.
+All officers, prior to beginning employment, must successfully complete a stringent background investigation by the College as well as a driving history assessment and a criminal history check by the Oregon Department of Public Safety Standards and Training.

+The department provides an extensive in-house training program of approximately 400 hours and conducts a minimum of 40 hours per year of refresher training for all officers.
+Most officers have also received certified training in crisis intervention for response to persons in mental health crisis.
 Officers also attend the 80-hour, Basic Campus Law Enforcement Officer Academy and specialty training in a variety of disciplines including: verbal judo, defensive tactics, sexual assault first response, crisis intervention, defensive weapons and more.
+All officers are certified in standard first aid, cardiopulmonary resuscitation (CPR) and the use of an Automatic External Defibrillator (AED).